liflab/rv-monitor-benchmark/Readme.md

 Disclaimer
 ----------

-The LabPal *library* was written by Sylvain Hallé, Associate Professor at Université du Québec à Chicoutimi, Canada.
+The LabPal *library* was written by Sylvain Hallé, Full Professor at Université du Québec à Chicoutimi, Canada.
 However, the *experiments* contained in this specific lab instance and the results they produce are the sole responsibility of their author.